-Grow the Company's Private Label Portfolio
+Grow the Company's Own Brands Portfolio

-The Company has improved its private brands' positioning and branding.
-The Company reviews the specific role of private brands in each category and determines which categories and banners to expand based on consumer needs.
-Working closely with its supplier partners, the Company plans to further grow sales and profitability of its private label brands through increased distribution, shelf placement and product innovation.
+The Company has improved its Own Brands positioning and branding.
+The Company reviews the specific role of Own Brands in each category and determines which categories and banners to expand based on consumer needs.
+Working closely with its supplier partners, the Company plans to further grow sales and profitability of its Own Brands portfolio through increased distribution, shelf placement, product innovation and cost of goods sold reduction.

-Provide Best in Class Customer Personalization
+Provide Best-in-Class Customer Personalization